gerardojgarcia/goh-infantry-only-mod/README.txt

   set/multiplayer/games/campaing_capture_the_flag.set

 Changes:
-- Only infantry and emplacement armies can be fielded.
-No vehicles or tanks.
+- Only infantry and emplacement armies can be fielded. light vehicles (trucks, cars, transports, supply).
 Airstriks can still be called in.
-- I may be able to fine tune it in the future to include light vehicles, or no artillery. or only level 1-2 artillery.
+- could make other versions that are era specific

 Install: